ToWatchList/TWL_Downloader/README.md

 ## Key Features

--   **Best Quality Downloads**: Automatically downloads the best available video and audio streams and packages them in a high-quality MKV container.
+-   **Best Quality Downloads**: Automatically downloads the best available video and audio streams and packages them in a high-quality MP4 container.
+-   **EJS (External JavaScript) Support**: Uses yt-dlp's External JavaScript system with Deno to solve YouTube's JavaScript challenges, ensuring reliable access to video streams even when YouTube's protection mechanisms evolve.
 -   **DRM/SABR Protection Handling**: Automatically detects when YouTube applies DRM protection or SABR streaming restrictions (which can limit quality) and retries the download without cookies to obtain the best available quality.
 If the best quality still cannot be obtained, the download is skipped rather than downloading a degraded version.
 -   **Embedded Chapters**: Automatically embeds chapters into the video file from both YouTube's native chapters and from SponsorBlock data.
 -   **Rich Metadata**: Creates detailed, Jellyfin-compliant `.nfo` files for media centers like Kodi, including the video description, upload date, and your personal ToWatchList comments.